 To improve search results, words and phrases collected over time from common searches may be forwarded from Apple to a web search engine.

 You have choice and control

 If you do not want Siri Suggestions to send your information to Apple, you can turn off Siri Suggestions.
-You may do so under System Preferences, select Spotlight and deselect the checkbox Spotlight Suggestions and Spotlight Suggestions in Lookup.
+You may do so under System Preferences, select Spotlight and deselect the tickbox Spotlight Suggestions and Spotlight Suggestions in Lookup.
 Safari Suggestions can be turned off in Safari.
-Open Safari, select the Safari menu and choose Preferences, click on Search, and toggle off Include Safari Suggestions.
+Open Safari, select the Safari menu and choose Preferences, click on Search and toggle off Include Safari Suggestions.

-You can stop apps from contributing information to personalize Siri.
+You can stop apps from contributing information to personalise Siri.
 Go to System Preferences, click Siri, then select Siri Suggestions & Privacy.
-Deselect the checkbox for an App.
+Deselect the tickbox for an App.

 You can turn off Location Services for Siri Suggestions.
 To do so, open System Preferences, click Security & Privacy, select Location Services in the Privacy tab, click the lock to make changes and enter your password, select Details next to System Services, and deselect Location-Based Suggestions.
 If you turn off Location Services on your device, your precise location will not be sent to Apple.
 To deliver relevant search suggestions, Apple may use the IP address of your Internet connection to approximate your location by matching it to a geographic region.

-If you do not want Siri personalization to sync across your devices, you can disable Siri under iCloud settings.
+If you do not want Siri personalisation to sync across your devices, you can disable Siri under iCloud settings.